CLICK HERE TO VIEW

 Perth Reporter - Matthew White

 Just after 7.00 AM.
 Large police presence.
-Few demonstrators at this stage.
-60 have started to blockade Perth Stock Exchange building.
+Few demonstrators at this

 Perth Demonstrator: Shaun, (Irish accent?)